Chaseknis/blog_app/README.md

 # 📰 Blog App <a name="about-project"></a>

-> A fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+***A website to display Blog posts in a user friendly interface for readers to interact with by adding comments and likes to posts they like more.***

 ## 🛠 Built With <a name="built-with"></a>